ESSAY CONTEST GUIDELINES

 Submissions will be judged on the following:

-• Organization, Structure and References (35 points)
+grammar and Spelling (35 points)

-Total score possible per judge is 100 points.
+The total score possible per judge is 100 points.

 ALL ENTRIES SHOULD BE SUBMITTED TO: